The Macabre Side of Growing Up Catholic

 In the same vein (pardon the pun), the dried blood of St. Januarius is said to protect Naples, Italy, from volcanoes, earthquakes, and plagues.

-As evidenced by my one other encounter with the body parts of a saint, these relics are most effective if you publicly flaunt them at least once a year. (e.g., See the aforementioned story of St. Blaise.)
+And as evidenced by one of my own encounters with the body parts of a saint, these relics are most effective if you publicly flaunt them at least once a year. (e.g., See the aforementioned story of St. Blaise.)

 This became the first time I had ever been put in the position of trying to explain the Catholic rationale for such practices, and I do not think that it went very well.

 Mother Cabrini, the first canonized American Saint, has spread herself fairly thin in the years since her death, In 1931, her body was exhumed as part of the canonization process.
-At that time, her head was removed and it is preserved in the chapel of the motherhouse of her order of nuns in Rome.
-One of her arms is at the national shrine in Chicago, and most of the rest of her body is at a shrine in New York.
+At that time, her head was removed and it is preserved in the chapel of the motherhouse of her order of nuns in Rome; her heart resides in the small Italian town where she founded her congregation.
+One of her arms is at the national shrine in Chicago, and most of the rest of her body is at a shrine in New York City..

 All of this makes me wonder what we will be treated to next.
 Perhaps the penis of St. Dick or the breasts of St. Tittia?